pioucraft/gougoule.ch-old-social-media/README.md

 # gougoule.ch-old-social-media
-this is an archive of what the social media of gougoule.ch used to look like this thing stopped working because it sucked
+this is an archive of what the social media of gougoule.ch used to look like\n this thing stopped working because it sucked